arunshar/RendezvousDetection/README.md

 ![Image](https://github.com/arunshar/RendezvousDetection/blob/main/images/Intersection_Criteria.png)

 Given two segments a (start point 1 and end point 2) and b (start point 3 and end point 4) each with speed, timeStart, and timeEnd.
+We are

 If both a and b are measured from start point 1 (a.timeStart) and 3 (b.timeStart) at time instant t, then: